Learning the Interference Graph of a Wireless Network: Main Results

-Lemma~\ref{lemma:minhittingset} implies that when $k$ is sufficiently large, identifying the minimum hitting set of the candidate interferer sets is equivalent to identifying the hidden interferer set of an AP.
-In the following, we drop the argument $k$ in $\hat{\Sc}_j(k)$ for conciseness of notation and without fear of ambiguity.
+Given $k$ observations, our algorithm determines the minimum hitting set $\hat{\Sc}_j(k)$ of $\{\Sc^t_j \ | \ t \in \Kc_j(k)\}$ for each $j \in \mathcal{V}$.
+To get a sense of the usefulness of the concept of the minimum hitting set when considering hidden interferers, consider when a single AP $j$ has two hidden interferers, both of which are active for all $t \in \Kc_j(k)$.
+Since we look for the {\em minimum} hitting set only one of these would be included in the graph estimate.
+However, if we wait sufficiently long, we will experience a pair of transmissions in which each of these two hidden interferers is solely active.
+At that point both will be included in the graph estimate.
+In contrast, while if we don't require the {\em minimum} hitting set to be our estimate both hidden interferers might be included in out estimated graph earlier, so might be other nodes that are non-interfering but happen always to be active in conjunction with various distinct hidden interferers.

-Given $k$ observations, our algorithm determines the minimum hitting set $\hat{\Sc}_j$ of $\{\Sc^t_j \ | \ t \in \Kc_j(k)\}$ for each $j \in \mathcal{V}$.
-By Lemma~\ref{lemma:minhittingset} we recover $G_H=(\Vc,\Ec_H)$ correctly, with high probability, for $k$ sufficiently large.
-The following theorem provides an upper bound on the number of observations required so that $\hat{\Sc}_j = \Sc_j$ for every AP $j\in\Vc$ with high probability.
-Once the estimated minimum hitting set $\hat{\Sc}_j$ is obtained, the estimated hidden interference graph $\hat{G}_H$ is constructed by adding a directed edge from each AP in $\hat{\Sc}_j$ to AP $j$, i.e.,
+The following theorem provides an upper bound on the number of observations required so that $\hat{\Sc}_j(k) = \Sc_j$ for every AP $j\in\Vc$ with high probability.
+Once the estimated minimum hitting set $\hat{\Sc}_j(k)$ is obtained, the estimated hidden interference graph $\hat{G}_H$ is constructed by adding a directed edge from each AP in $\hat{\Sc}_j(k)$ to AP $j$, i.e.,

 The following theorem is proved in Appendix~\ref{apx:weak_upper}.

 \begin{Theorem} Let $\delta>0$, and let